Best One Bar Build for ESO: PvE Tier List

 • AOE Damage – Deep Fissure nukes and debuffs armor to nothing.

-• Survivability – the Warden feels like an unkillable monster in PvE.
+• Survivability – The Warden feels like an unkillable monster in PvE.

 Warden Heavy Attack Cons